Microtome/websocket-serial-server/README.md

 ## Features

 1. Written in Rust, so robust and memory safe.
+1. All requests and responses are JSON based
+1. Supports sending and receiving binary data, as base64 encoded strings
 1. Clients can subscribe to multiple ports
 1. Clients can write lock ports, so they are the only one who can send data to it.
 Writing to a port can not happen